ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 These can be accessed on the client through `$errors?._errors`.
 The same goes for array errors, which in the above case can be accessed through `$errors.tags?._errors`.

-> The form-level and array errors will be added and removed during [client-side validation](/concepts/client-validation).
-If you would like a message to persist until the next submission, use a [status message](/concepts/messages) instead.
+> If you would like a message to persist until the next form submission regardless of validation, use a [status message](/concepts/messages) instead.

 ## Listing errors